mui/material-ui/docs/data/base/getting-started/overview/overview.md

 MUI Base features many of the same components as Material UI, but _without the Material Design implementation_.

-You could think of MUI Base as the "skeletal" version of Material UI—components with no built-in style choices.
+You could think of MUI Base as the "skeletal" version of Material UI—foundational components with no built-in style choices.
 This makes MUI Base a better option than Material UI if you need to customize the design significantly beyond the Material Design specifications.